 Sleep wear must not be worn in public areas during open lobbies and open visitation.
 Blouses, tops, and shirts must be of sufficient length to cover the belt line.
 Skirts and dresses which are not mid-thigh/fingertip length or longer are inappropriate attire and should not be worn.
-Shirts and footwear must be worn on campus and in all University facilities, including inappropriate attire and should not be worn.
 Shirts and footwear must be worn on campus and in all University facilities, including public areas in housing units.